 Ohio Expungement Lawyers

-Helping Clear Your Criminal Record
+Helping Clear Your Criminal Record in Ohio

 An expungement is the sealing of arrest or conviction information.
 If you were charged with, plead guilty to, or found guilty of a crime, that information will show up on your criminal record.
 The public, including potential employers and landlords, can access your history.
 This can present various hurdles in your life.
 For instance, your relationships with friends or members of the community might be affected.
 An employer might decide not to hire you.
 A landlord might decline your application.
 Or you could be denied on an application to purchase a firearm or obtain your CCW license.
 These are just a few of the challenges you can face when a past mistake shows up in your history.
 But seeking and being granted an expungement can clear many of the obstacles.
 However, the process is not always straightforward.
 To ensure you successfully petition and effectively present your argument for an expungement, retain the services of an experienced lawyer.